mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 10. Communicate your responses explicitly

 I frequently run into a scenario where I give someone notes, they update their code to address *some* of my feedback, but they don't write any replies.
 Now, we're in an ambiguous state.
 Did they miss my other notes, or are they still working?
 If I begin a new round of review, I'm potentially wasting my time on a half-finished changelist.
-If I wait, I might create a deadlock where both of us are waiting on the other to make the next move.
+If I wait, I might create a deadlock where both of us are expecting the other to continue.

 Establish conventions on your team that make it clear who's "holding the baton" at any point.
 Either the author is working on edits, or the reviewer is writing feedback.
 There should never be a situation where the process stalls because nobody knows who's doing what.
 You can accomplish this easily with changelist-level comments that indicate when you're handing control back and forth.